 Why this is hard to replicate

 The five integrations above each carry a non-obvious engineering cost that compounds when they sit in the same pipeline.
-A team starting from public papers can ship one or two of these in a quarter; getting all five coherent in the same codebase took ~6 engineer-months and a long tail of numerical-stability fixes most quant teams underestimate.
+A team starting from public papers can ship one or two of these in a quarter; getting all five coherent in the same codebase has taken months of iteration since April 2026, plus a long tail of numerical-stability fixes most quant teams underestimate.
 Specifically:

 Bottom line: a top quant team with Bloomberg-tier data could rebuild this in 6 months.
 A retail-targeted competitor without that depth — i.e. the realistic adversary — needs 12-18 months and would still ship a different (probably worse) calibration.
 The moat is not algorithmic novelty; it is the cost of correctness across a five-layer pipeline.